w3f/Grant-Milestone-Delivery/README.md

 ## :ballot_box_with_check: External Evaluation

 As part of the open grant program, we allow everyone to participate in the evaluation process of submitted milestones.
-Successfully merged external evaluations will receive **10 KSM**.
+Successfully merged external evaluations will receive **up to 10 KSM**, depending on the quality and depth of the evaluation.
 The KSM will be sent to their Kusama identity address.

 ### Requirements
 * [On-Chain identity](https://wiki.polkadot.network/docs/en/mirror-learn-identity#__docusaurus) on Kusama